rajatimalsina18/planary-support/README.md

 Planary is a calm, privacy-first daily planning app for iPhone and iPad.

-It helps you plan your day, capture tasks, build routines, start challenges, schedule time blocks, track streaks, and stay consistent without clutter or complexity.
+It helps you plan your day, capture tasks, build routines, start challenges, schedule time blocks, use task timers, track streaks, and review progress without clutter or complexity.

 Planary is designed for intentional productivity: simple enough to use every day, structured enough to help you stay on track.